mong8se/buffish.nvim/Readme.md

 Whoever smelt it, dealt it.
 So you tell me.

+## Aren't there a million of these already?

+Probably

 ## TODO

-DONE: `conceallevel `and `concealcursor `are not properly getting set back to the original when switching the window

 TODO: Add ~~signs~~ or line number or various things from `:ls` maybe

 TODO: Add configuration?

 TODO: Tests?

+DONE: `conceallevel `and `concealcursor `are not properly getting set back to the original when switching the window

+DONE: only 1 level of disambiguation, maybe needs more?

+DONE: make disambiguation easier to understand at a glance